Comparison of temperatures

-Your English-speaking tour guides will be able to provide you with detailed information on the country, people, history, culture etc., and offer advice and assistance in organising your trip.
-They can also help with room allocation and look forward to welcoming you with initial information and a welcoming drink.
+Your expert tour guides will be able to provide you with detailed information on the country, people, history, culture etc., and offer advice and assistance in organising your trip.
+They can also help with room allocation and look forward to welcoming you with initial information.
 Here you will find out all you need to know and useful information about the trip.
 We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that Cyprus has to offer, and learn all about the country and its people.
 Although your trip already includes a comprehensive package, you also have the option of choosing added extras.
 We recommend booking the following packages:

 The package includes the following excursions: excursion to the Gecitköy Dam, ancient Soli & St. Mamas Church, visit to the crusader castle of St. Hilarion, cypriot evening with show programme: only £69 per person.